 A plant makes a wonderful gift, and many will last for years, and may produce more plants if given proper care.

 Below are a few helpful tips to care for some of the more popular plants and some general tips.
+If you are not sure of the type of plant you received, CLICK HERE for a plant identifier tool.

 A small plant which may bloom at anytime.
 These beauties will grow well under flourescent light, and like bright, indirect sunlight.
 Cut off the flowers after the bloom dies and provide good ventilation.
 Don't overwater, and keep the soil evenly moist at all times.
 Feed monthly during the spring through the fall with a nitrogen-free fertilizer.